 Yum Yum Falafel – Easily my favorite falafel sandwich spot.
 I didn’t try the shawarma but it also looked good.

 Finally to the good stuff.
 Diving is without a doubt Dahab’s main attraction.
 From first time divers, to those wanting to do their Divemasters and Instructor certifications, to the most advanced tech divers Dahab has it all.

 Of ALL the diving I’ve done in the world, Dahab is the cheapest I’ve ever seen.
 I’m also pretty sure Dahab has the cheapest dive prices in the entire world, and I would love to know if I’m wrong.
-A dive at the Red Sea Relax Resort where I did all my diving, was a flat 16 Euros.
+A dive at the Red Sea Relax Resort where I did all my diving, was a flat 19 Dollars.
 That’s INCLUDES all gear rental.
 Granted this is shore diving prices, but it is still the cheapest price I’ve seen anywhere in the world, with the next closest being Moalboal, Philippines.

 I can also highly recommend the Red Sea Relax resort’s dive center.
 Jordan, the head instructor, runs a very professional and laid back shop and I felt like part of the family during my few weeks in Dahab.
 Also, divers at this place get to stay in the resort’s dorms for free, free breakfast, and a discount at their restaurant for lunch and dinner.
 The next cheapest dive location I know of is Utila, Honduras, which is about $25 a dive with all gear, and Koh Tao in Thailand for similar prices.

 Anyone wanting to do their divemaster certification, the Red Sea Relax offers it for about 600 euros which is just incredibly cheap!